Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Results

-Table~\ref{tab:FullSize} shows the results of CBIR using full sized query images.
+Table~\ref{tab:FullSize} shows the results of the proposed CBIR using full sized query images.
 It reports the top-10 retrieval success in percentage using the multimodal originals, CoMIRs, and I2I representations produced by CycleGAN and pix2pix as searchable repositories and queries.
-Experiments were performed using SIFT, SURF and ResNet features (the latter only on originals and CoMIRs) to create the vocabulary of the BoW.
+Experiments were performed using SIFT, SURF and ResNet features to create the vocabulary of the BoW.
 Performance of 2DKD is evaluated on the multimodal original images as well as CoMIRs.
 For evaluation of sub-image retrieval in the s-CBIR setup, the same experiments are performed using central patches of $256 \times 256$\,px as query images.
 Results are shown in Table~\ref{tab:Patch}.
+Retrieval results of I2I representations in combination with ResNet features and using 2DKD are omitted from the table, as they resulted in fewer retrieval matches than random selection.

-In Table~\ref{tab:FullSize} and~\ref{tab:Patch}, \textbf{Red cells} present the results of cross-modality retrieval of a transformed (rotated and translated) image in one modality in a set of untransformed images \textit{of the other modality}, which is the main use-case targeted by this study. \textbf{Orange cells} present the results of retrieving a transformed query image within the \textit{same modality} of untransformed images.
-This gives insight into the invariance of the feature extraction, or the equivariance of the representations under these transformations. \textbf{Blue cells} present the results of searching an untransformed query image within the \textit{same modality} of untransformed images, which validates the CBIR setup.
-A near-perfect retrieval accuracy indicates that the features extracted to create the BoW and its vocabulary size are reasonable. \textbf{White cells} present the results of retrieving an untransformed query image within \textit{the other modality}, which shows how well the learnt representations are bridging the semantic gap between the modalities.
+In Table~\ref{tab:Results}, \textbf{Red cells} present the results of cross-modality retrieval of a transformed (rotated and translated) image in one modality among a set of untransformed images \textit{of the other modality}, which is the main use-case targeted by this study (denoted within-modality, cross-transformations subsequently in Fig. \ref{fig:barplot} and Table \ref{tab:ReRankFull}). \textbf{Orange cells} present the results of retrieving a transformed query image within the \textit{same modality} of untransformed images.
+This gives insight into the invariance of the feature extraction, or the equivariance of the representations under these transformations (denoted within-modality, cross-transformations subsequently in Fig. \ref{fig:barplot} and Table \ref{tab:ReRankFull}). \textbf{Blue cells} present the results of searching an untransformed query image within the \textit{same modality} of untransformed images, which validates the CBIR setup.
+A near-perfect retrieval accuracy indicates that the features extracted to create the BoW and its vocabulary size are reasonable. \textbf{White cells} present the results of retrieving an untransformed query image among images of \textit{the other modality}, which shows how well the learned representations are bridging the semantic gap between the modalities.

 Figure~\ref{fig:barplot} summarizes the results for full-sized and patch queries, with numbers from Tables~\ref{tab:FullSize} and \ref{tab:Patch} averaged over retrieval directions (BF query within SHG and SHG query within BF).